 The inner tent sleeping area has a separate divider to hang up if you want it, or not.
 I only realised it had high visibility guy ropes when I was comparing them to some extra luminous yellow guys I had bought just in case.
 They show up very well under torchlight so you’re much less likely to trip over them in the dark.

 Actually love this tent, and it’s already been on 8 trips with us in 9 months.
-Only issue was our own fault and ripped a small hole in the groundsheet by accidentally leaving a peg sticking up underneath the tent.
+The only issue was our own fault and ripped a small hole in the groundsheet by accidentally leaving a peg sticking up underneath the tent.
 We’ve only had to replace one split pole so far, still our fault for rushing the tensioning of the tent correctly when we erected it one time.
 It’s easy to order replacement poles from Vango as they are standard sizes.

 An added bonus is the option of buying the Vango extension for this tent but at £175 seems a bit steep for an awning that only adds one room, although if you are a family of six, or going on a week or more abroad it’d be worth it.

 This is the best of the best picnic mat ever, a Pacmat picnic mat.
 It’s spacious to sit on but tiny to pack away and light to carry, washable and waterproof.
 And it comes in some lovely designs which are definitely NOT tartan or boring stripes.
 I’ve used it for more than a year now on various camping trips, picnics, and fell walks around the country and it still looks pristine.
 There are load more colours, sizes, and designs available at Rubbastuff’s website too now.

 We haven’t camped in it in storm force winds (Dorset one year on a cliff at Eweleaze Farm) or torrential rain (Arran and Wales several times at Gwerniago campsite near Machynlleth) yet, but I’ll definitely write down my thoughts on how it coped compared to our old tent when we have that dubious pleasure.

 I really, REALLY want one of these.
 A cast-iron tripod for cooking over our firepit.